awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 Lightweight IP\.
 Symmetric multiprocessing \(SMP\)\.

-## Overview<a name="w3aab7c19c13b7"></a>
+## Overview<a name="w3aab7c23c13b7"></a>

 This tutorial contains instructions for the following getting started steps:

-+ Connecting your board to a host machine\.
+1. Connecting your board to a host machine\.

-+ Installing software on the host machine that you use to develop and debug embedded applications for your microcontroller board\.
+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

-+ Cross\-compiling an Amazon FreeRTOS demo application to a binary image\.
+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

-+ Loading the application binary image to your board, and then running the application\.
+1. Loading the application binary image to your board, and then running the application\.

-+ Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.
+1. Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.

 ## Prerequisites<a name="setup-espressif-prereqs"></a>